hi-jin/avoid-the-rain-robot/README.md

 Welcome to the Robot RL Agent project!
 This repository showcases a reinforcement learning agent trained to navigate and avoid falling raindrops.
 Below are key insights and considerations from the development process.

+## Environment Details 🌍

+### Observation Space 👁️
+The agent receives two types of observations:
+- **Depth Image**: A visual representation of the environment
+- **Last Action**: The previous action taken by the agent

+### Action Space 🎮
+The agent controls its movement through velocity adjustments:
+- **Velocity Range**: -50 to 50
+- This allows the agent to move forward, backward, and turn with varying speeds

 ## Key Insights 🔑

 ### 1. Multi Vec Environments 🌐